tylenwells/WrathCombo/README.md

 ## Use with Other Plugins

+By default, the plugins below will ensure that combos in Wrath are set up, and will lock all settings under those combos to `On` if combos were not set up, to ensure that the rotation will run.

 ### [AutoDuty](https://github.com/ffxivcode/AutoDuty)

 Wrath Combo can be used as the Rotation Engine for AutoDuty, such that Wrath Combo's